-Lakhs of IAS aspirants take the UPSC civil services every year.
-But the gruelling exam process ensures that only a few hundreds make the cut at the end of the year as civil servants of the country.
+Lakhs of IAS aspirants take the civil services every year.
+But the gruelling exam process ensures that only a few hundred make the cut at the end of the year as civil servants of the country.
 Clearing the IAS exam is not only a matter of hard work but also of smart work.
 Many aspirants despair at the amount of time and work that they gave to the IAS exam only to find their work go unrewarded.
 This is because ‘smart work’ differentiates the winners from the failures.
-This article gives you suggestions as to how to prepare for the UPSC IAS exam in the last 80 days.
+This article gives you suggestions as to how to prepare for the UPSC IAS exam in the last 80 days under specific headings.

 In the last phase of your preparation, it is important not to get overwhelmed by any new material or book.
 This can only lead to frustration.
 Stick to a few good books and study them sincerely.

 Prioritise is the key word when it comes to clearing the IAS exam.
 First of all, you must ensure that you can get the minimum 33% in the CSAT.
-If you take mock tests and find that you cannot, brush up on the basics first.
+If you take mock tests and find that you cannot perform well in them, brush up on the basics first.
 Study specifically for clearing the CSAT.
 Remember that your GS paper I prelims paper will not even be evaluated if you don’t secure 33% in the CSAT (GS Paper II).
 You must also prioritise the important areas of the UPSC syllabus.
-Go through previous years IAS papers and figure out the important and unimportant areas.
+Go through previous years IAS question papers and figure out the important and unimportant areas.